SichangHe/ETHLDR201/essay2/self_inquiry_essay2.md

 If that is true, then it seems that work would lose most of its meaning soon.
 Machines can generate value and replace some of the human labor.
-And, as the fields of automation and artificial intelligence develop rapidly, machines are better and better at replacing human labor for human to survive.
+And, as the fields of automation and artificial intelligence develop rapidly, machines are better and better at replacing human labor for humans to survive.
 Automation would replace the physical labor to produce the goods.
 Artificial intelligence would replace intellectual labor such as management and science development that improve the efficiency of physical labor.